CMAP-REPOS/DemographicForecasting/README.md

 Step 9:
 - Merge 2010 Census HH Population data and 2011-2019 HH Population Estimates to form a complete table of Household Population data

+ ASFR Projections

+ Step 1:
+ - Calculate a table of births by age of mother for years 2010-2018

+Step 2:
+- For 2014, pull Census PEP data from the API (note: 2014 is the base year as it's the halfway point between 2010 and 2018)

+Step 3:
+- Calculate Age-Specific Fertility Rates, Centered at 2014
+- Calculation: Total births per age group from 2010-2018 / 2014 Population Estimate for age group /  9 (number of years in 2010-2018)

+Step 4:
+- Limit age groups to 15-44 (Remember, in analysis 10-14 births are combined with 15-19 and 45-49 births are combined with 40-44)
+- Re-Calculate ASFRs to combine 10-14 and 15-19: Total births for both groups from 2010-2018 / 2014 Population Estimate for 15-19 age group / 9
+- Re-Calculate ASFRs to combine 40-44 and 45-49: Total births for both groups from 2010-2018 / 2014 Population Estimate for 40-44 age group / 9

+ Step 5:
+ - Pull in projected Age-Specific Fertility Rates (ASFRs), U.S. Census Bureau National Projections, vintage 2014

+Step 6:

  ### Mortality.R
  This code utilizes mortality data from 2014-2018 as well as Social Security Administration (SSA) data to project mortality rates out to 2060.
 The data inputs are: